5 Tips to Beat the Winter Blues & Enjoy the Season

 I’m starting with the most obvious tip first (they get special here on out), and that’s to stay warm.

 There’s nothing worse than trying to work, or heck, even just trying to do anything and being too cold.
-I don’t know about you but when that happens, my body aches and my brain slows down.
+I don’t know about you but when that happens, my body aches, my brain slows down and I get some serious winter blues.
 I’m not talking freezing here, I’m talking a few degrees below that sweet spot and I can’t do my best work.

 2. Have stuff to look forward to

 No matter where you’re working, the daily grind can seem so much harder in the winter months than the summer ones.
 Instead of just pushing through, you need to give yourself things to look forward to.

 Give this some variety, not all things have to be big, some can be smaller.
 Here are a few ideas:

 - A film night out during the week (cinema or at home)

 - An evening walk with a portable hot drink with a loved one